OSCARJFB/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
 Sieve of Eratosthenes

-Fun applications that find primes from a list of numebers :)
+Fun applications that find primes from a list of numbers :)